Albion Falls in the Old Town of Albion Mills

 Look deep into the story of Mrs Dick and find that one moment which explains it all.
 The first time police officers visited the mysterious wife.

-They knocked on the door and this little woman said sharply to the uniformed men and yelled, “Don’t look at me.
+They visited her.
+This little woman standing in the living sharply said, “Don’t look at me.
 I don’t know anything about it!”

 Evelyn said two Italian men in nice suits came to the house.
 They said to her, “Where’s your husband?”
 They were big and scary.
 She told the police it must have been the mob who killed her husband.